-Conversational chatbot solutions and artificial intelligence have never been more popular than they are today.
+Conversational AI chatbot solutions and artificial intelligence have never been more popular than they are today.
 In fact, data from Google Trends shows that interest in chatbot AI solutions has increased ten-fold over the last 5 years.

 During this explosion of interest, “chatbot” has evolved into an umbrella term that may inaccurately describe what a chatbot can and cannot do.
 Chatbots and AI are often used interchangeably.
 In reality, the capabilities between chatbot technology and artificial intelligence are very different.